DIGITALFRANK/MusicPreferences_StatsAnalysis/README.md

 __________

+We will use a Two-Sample Two-Tailed T-test to test the significance and accuracy of the equality or the difference in the mean of the scores the two groups rated their "Happiness In Life"

 First let's compare summary statistics on how students who are an only child rated their happiness in life vs. students who have siblings